mediquo/docs-sdk/docs/sdk/widget/customization.md

     medical_consent_disclaimer?: string;
     offline_professional_disclaimer?: string;

-    // Texts for the welcome page of the widget without session welcome_title?: string;
+    // Texts for the welcome room page of the widget without session room_title?: string;
+    banner_text?: string;
-    welcome_text?: string;
+    banner_button?: string;

+    // Texts for the register page of the widget without session register_title?: string;
-    welcome_button?: string;
+    register_button?: string;

     // Texts for terms label and privacy label on register form (HTML is accepted) terms?: string;